infrahq/infra/docs/getting-started/quickstart.md

 <details>
   <summary><strong>
-Supported roles/cluster roles</strong></summary><br />
+Supported Kubernetes cluster roles</strong></summary><br />

-Infra supports cluster roles and roles within your Kubernetes environment including custom ones.
+Infra supports any cluster roles within your Kubernetes environment, including custom ones.
 For simplicity, you can use cluster roles, and scope it to a particular namespace via Infra.

 **Example applying a cluster role to a namespace:**
   ```
   infra grants add --user name@example.com --role edit kubernetes.example-name.namespace
   ```
-**Default available Cluster roles within Kubernetes:**
+**Default cluster roles within Kubernetes:**
 - **cluster-admin** <br /><br />
   Allows super-user access to perform any action on any resource.
-When 'cluster-admin' role is granted without specifying a namespace, it gives full control over every resource in the cluster and in all namespaces.
-When it is granted with a specified namespace, it gives full control over every resource in the namespace, including the namespace itself.<br />
+When the 'cluster-admin' role is granted without specifying a namespace, it gives full control over every resource in the cluster and in all namespaces.
+When it is granted with a specified namespace, it gives full control over every resource in the namespace, including the namespace itself.<br /><br />
 - **admin** <br /><br />
   Allows admin access, intended to be granted within a namespace.
 The admin role allows read/write access to most resources in the specified namespace, including the ability to create roles and role bindings within the namespace.
-This role does not allow write access to resource quota or to the namespace itself.
-This role also does not allow write access to Endpoints in clusters created using Kubernetes v1.22+. <br /><br />
+This role does not allow write access to resource quota or to the namespace itself.<br /><br />
 - **edit** <br /><br />
   Allows read/write access to most objects in a namespace.
 This role does not allow viewing or modifying roles or role bindings.
-However, this role allows accessing Secrets and running Pods as any ServiceAccount in the namespace, so it can be used to gain the API access levels of any ServiceAccount in the namespace.
-This role also does not allow write access to Endpoints in clusters created using Kubernetes v1.22+. <br /><br />
+However, this role allows accessing Secrets and running Pods as any ServiceAccount in the namespace, so it can be used to gain the API access levels of any ServiceAccount in the namespace.<br /><br />
 - **view** <br /><br />
   Allows read-only access to see most objects in a namespace.
 It does not allow viewing roles or role bindings.
 This role does not allow viewing Secrets, since reading the contents of Secrets enables access to ServiceAccount credentials in the namespace, which would allow API access as any ServiceAccount in the namespace (a form of privilege escalation).